nkirby/node-bitlyapi/README.md

 	});

+For Example:

+	Bitly.shorten({longUrl:"https://github.com/nkirby/node-bitlyapi"}, function(err, results) {
+		// Do something with your new, shorter url...
+	});

 Where parameters is a key-value object {} according to Bitly's API documentation.

-The following is a listing of all implemented endpoings, followed by their relative path to the Bitly API
+The following is a listing of all implemented endpoings, along with their relative path to the Bitly API

-#### Data APIs
+### Data APIs

 /v3/highvalue